Tilting Approximate Models: Application to Pricing Macroeconomic Risk

-We perform estimation in two steps.
-The reduced form dynamics, that is, equations 9,11,13-15, are identified without using the long run risk model.
-We therefore estimate the cash flow parameters $\phi\equiv (\rho,\chi_{x},\sigma,\rho_{v,x},\sigma_{v,c})$ by using Markov Chain Monte Carlo and the particle filter\footnote{As in {\cite{doi:10.3982/ECTA14525}}, we rely on quantiles of the posterior draws to construct confidence sets.}.
-We then estimate the deep parameters $(\psi,\gamma)$ conditional on the posterior mode, $\phi^{\star}_{post}$.
-Since the moment condition \eqref{lrr} does not provide a measurement density for $x_{l,t}$, we would have to rely on the approximate model to identify the process parameters\footnote{A Bayesian approach has been recently proposed to deal with the lack of measurement density by \citet{GALLANT2017198}.}.
-We thus calibrate the time preference risk parameters $\rho_{l}$ and $\sigma_{l}$ to the posterior median estimates of SSY.
-Moreover, the resulting posterior distributions for $(\psi,\gamma)$ do not reflect the posterior uncertainty about $\phi$.
-We make use of the asymptotic results presented in the previous sections to neglect uncertainty about $\phi$\footnote{Recall that as long as \textbf{ID} is true, by the Bernstein-von Mises Theorem, inference around the posterior mode will be similar to the maximum likelihood estimate.
-Since uncertainty over $\varphi$ does not show up in the variance of the structural parameters we can potentially neglect uncertainty about $\varphi$ when conducting inference about the latter.}.

-The base density used is the predictive density of the non-Gaussian state space model (Gaussian conditional on the identified volatility states) for $(\Delta c_{t+1},r_{f,t+1})$ which we construct using the particle filter\footnote{The are obviously alternative more efficient algorithms to deal with stochastic volatility i.e. Metropolis within Gibbs algorithm.}.
+I perform estimation in two steps.
+A subset of the reduced form dynamics, that is, equations 17,19,21-23, are identified without using the long run risk model (and hence \eqref{lrr} is irrelevant to their identification).
+The cash flow parameters $\phi\equiv (\rho,\chi_{x},\sigma,\rho_{v,x},\sigma_{v,c})$ are therefore estimated by using Markov Chain Monte Carlo and the particle filter.\footnote{As in {\cite{doi:10.3982/ECTA14525}}, I rely on quantiles of the posterior draws to construct confidence sets.} I then estimate the deep parameters $(\psi,\gamma)$ conditional on the posterior mode, $\phi^{\star}_{post}$.\footnote{Note that pre-estimating $\phi$ is consistent with the theory developed earlier as the moment condition \eqref{lrr} does not provide identifying information for $(\rho,\chi_{x},\sigma,\rho_{v,x},\sigma_{v,c})$.
+Moreover, since the moment condition \eqref{lrr} does not provide a measurement density for $x_{l,t}$, I would have to rely on the approximate model to identify the process parameters.
+I thus calibrate the time preference risk parameters $\rho_{l}$ and $\sigma_{l}$ to the posterior median estimates of SSY.
+A Bayesian approach has been recently proposed to deal with the lack of measurement density by \citet{GALLANT2017198}. } This implies that $\varphi\equiv (B_{0},B_{1},B_{2,x},B_{2,c})$, where $(B_{0},B_{1},B_{2,x},B_{2,c})$ are functions of $(\psi,\gamma)$.
+The base density used is the predictive density of the non-Gaussian state space model (Gaussian conditional on the identified volatility states) for $(\Delta c_{t+1},r_{f,t+1})$ \footnote{The are obviously alternative more efficient algorithms to deal with stochastic volatility i.e. Metropolis within Gibbs algorithm.}.
 Correspondingly, the conditionally Gaussian model is a bivariate Normal distribution for $(\Delta c_{t+1},r_{f,t+1})$ with conditional means $\mu_{c} + x_{t}$ and $B_{0} + B_{1}x_{t+1} + B_{2,x}\sigma^{2}_{x,t+1} + B_{2,c}\sigma^{2}_{c,t+1}$ respectively.
 Conditional linearity is achieved by using the \citet{doi:10.1111/j.1540-6261.1988.tb04598.x} approximation to asset returns $r_{a,t+1}$ and solving for the price consumption ratio.